 Round-Up of RTLSDR Upconverter Choices

 The RTLSDR is designed for higher frequency operation, so if you’d like your RTLSDR to be able to access many of the amateur, short, medium and longwave bands you’re going to need an upconverter.
-There are quite a few choices for an HF converter / up-converter are now available which use a mixer and crystal oscillator to add around 100MHz to the incoming signals, shifting them into the tuner’s frequency range.
-There are several choices out there, including pre-built boards, partially built kits, and plans depending on your skill level and interest.
-An assembled board or a partially assembled kit will probably set you back about $50-100; if you’re savvy you can probably make it for $10-20 in parts – if you don’t mind winding your own coils.
+There are quite a few choices for an HF converter / up-converter are now available which use a mixer and crystal oscillator to shift incoming signals into the tuner’s frequency range.
+These range from pre-built boards, partially built kits, and plans depending on your skill level and interest.
+An assembled board or a partially assembled kit will set you back about $50-100; if you’re savvy you can probably make it for $10-20 in parts – if you don’t mind winding your own coils.
 Your mileage may vary.